runkev/kevs-kitchen/README.md

 - Access a collection of delightful recipes for various dishes.
 - Search for specific recipes using the search bar.
 - Each recipe includes detailed instructions and a list of ingredients.
-- Recipes are presented in a visually appealing format with images and clear titles.
+- Recipes are presented in a simple, visually appealing format.
-- The website is designed for mobile devices, ensuring a smooth cooking experience even on small screens.
+- The website is designed for mobile devices, ensuring a smooth cooking experience when you're in the kitchen.

 ## Technologies Used